American Society for Indexing (ASI)

 More in-depth and practical than a one-hour webinar

 One-hour webinars are a good introduction to topics, but do not provide enough time to get into details, which are needed for a subject as involved as taxonomies.
-I have given webinars before through SLA, STC, the Taxonomy Community of Practice groups, and corporate-sponsored webinars, but always on very specific topics and never on the overall basics of how to create a taxonomy, as this would be impossible to do in only one hour.
+I have given webinars before through various organizations but always on very specific topics and never on the overall basics of how to create a taxonomy, as this would be impossible to do in only one hour.
 I have also given many conference presentations of various lengths, but a general introduction to taxonomies has required presentation of a minimum and hour and half and preferably at least a half-day workshop.

 The ASI Online Learning short course is set up as three one-hour sessions, so instead of learning just “about” taxonomies, as a single one-hour session would be, participants can actually learn how to create taxonomies, following best practice techniques and using software tools.